- How is breast cancer treated?

 You may also have limited movement in your arm and shoulder after surgery.
 This is more common after an ALND than a SLNB.
 Your doctor may give you exercises to ensure that you do not have permanent problems with movement (a frozen shoulder).
 Numbness of the skin on the upper, inner arm is another common side effect because the nerve that controls sensation here travels through the lymph node area.

 Some women notice a rope-like structure that begins under the arm and can extend down towards the elbow.
 This, sometimes called axillary web syndrome or lymphatic cording, is more common after an ALND than SLNB.
 Symptoms may not appear for weeks or even months after surgery.
 It can cause pain and limit movement of the arm and shoulder.
-This often goes away without treatment, although some patients seem to find physical therapy helpful.
+This often goes away without treatment, although some women may find physical therapy helpful.

 After having a mastectomy (or some breast-conserving surgeries), a woman might want to consider having the breast mound rebuilt; this is called breast reconstruction.
 These procedures are done to restore the breast's appearance after surgery.

-If you are thinking about having reconstructive surgery, it is a good idea to talk about it with your surgeon and a plastic surgeon experienced in breast reconstruction before your cancer surgery.
+If you are thinking about having reconstructive surgery, talk about it with your breast surgeon as well as a plastic surgeon experienced in breast reconstruction before your cancer surgery.
 This will allow you to consider all reconstruction options.
 You’ll want your breast surgeon and your plastic surgeon to work together to come up with a treatment plan that will put you in the best possible position for reconstruction in case you decide to pursue it, even if you want to wait and have reconstructive surgery later.

 Decisions about the type of reconstruction and when it will be done depend on each woman's medical situation and personal preferences.
 You may have a choice between having breast reconstruction at the same time as the mastectomy (immediate reconstruction) or at a later time (delayed reconstruction).
 There are several types of reconstructive surgery.
 Some use saline (salt water) or silicone implants, while others use tissues from other parts of your body (called an autologous tissue reconstruction).